 A qualified Medical Herbalist Keith also offers exclusive and engaging health and nutrition retreats and courses in North Wales, aswell as workshops and seminars on Aryuveda throughout the UK and abroad.

-This gluten-free nutroast recipe is one of my favourites.
+This gluten-free nutroast recipe is one of my favourites for vegetarian dinner guests.
 The paneer gives the nutroast a delicious twist that everyone will enjoy.
 It’s a great vegetarian option for Christmas.
 Make lots though because it is so tasty everyone will want a slice!
-The recipe below makes a small loaf—enough […]
+The recipe below […]

 Ayurvedic recipes often include yoghurt, ghee and paneer.
 A cow’s diet greatly affects the nutrient content of her milk so whenever possible get your milk, cream, butter and cheeses from free-range, grass-fed cows.
 The oil in green grass contains 50% omega-3 essential fatty acids and cows normally eat […]